lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 :::

-You can define the MQTT source as the data source either by REST API or CLI tool.
+You can define the HTTP Pull source as the data source either by REST API or CLI tool.

 ### Use REST API